claytonjwong/socartic-method/README.md

 >
 [-Gorgias 526de](https://en.wikipedia.org/wiki/Gorgias)

-Internal consistency was paramount to Socrates to live in accordance with nature.
+Internal consistency was paramount for Socrates to live in accordance with nature.
 The elenchus allows us to internally debate our own thoughts against each other to acquire internal consistency in the pursuit of truth.

 > Socrates is a master of refutation, so it becomes hard to be certain about anything important.
 Conclusions that stand unrefuted are provisional; they may *yet* be refuted.
 Socrates has a rare combination of beliefs: confidence that truth exists, but humility about whether he knows it.
 (Think of how strangely common the reverse has become.)
 That is part of why inconsistency matters so much.
 It doesn't just show that you are wrong.
 It shows that it's possible to *be* wrong.
 Philosophy means thinking carefully about whether you believe all that you say and whether it's true.
 It is the effort to stay awake.
 >